-The City of Richmond has an extensive network of interstate and state highways and expressways, offering multiple travel pathways throughout the region.
+The City of Richmond has an extensive network of interstate highways and state expressways, offering multiple travel pathways throughout the region.
 The major east-west route is Interstate 64 (I-64), and the major north-south route is Interstate 95 (I-95).
-Three-digit Interstates 195 (1-195,Downtown Expressway) and 295 (I-295) are also heavily travelled highways.
+Three-digit 195 Interstates (I-195, Downtown Expressway) and 295 (I-295) are also heavily travelled highways.
 State Route 76, a toll road known as the Powhite Parkway Extension, reaches southwest into Chesterfield County between Chippenham Parkway (State Route 150) and State Route 288, the World War II Veterans Memorial Highway.
 State Route 895, also known as the Pocahontas Parkway, is operated as a toll road under a public-private partnership.